devuri/wp-adapter/README.md

 vendor/bin/wp-adapter-copy
 ```

-This copies `src/` and `psr/log` into `lib/wp-adapter/` inside our plugin.
+This stages `src/` and `psr/log`, generates a `.build-id`, and atomically installs the complete bundle into `lib/wp-adapter/`.
+The command aborts before changing an existing bundle if `psr/log` is missing or the source and target overlap.
 Load it from our plugin's main file:

 ```php
 require_once __DIR__ . '/lib/wp-adapter/init.php';